 Black swallow-wort vines with flowers, photo by MDA.

 Black swallow-wort readily invades gardens, old fields, pastures, fence rows, wooded edges, riparian areas and roadsides.
 It grows in full sun and light shade.

 Like native milkweeds, fluffy filaments attached to the seed enable it to be moved by the wind.
 This is the primary means of long-range dispersal but seeds can also be moved by humans, animals and vehicles.
 Established vines can spread by rooting (stoloniferous) stems to form large tangles of vines.

 Black swallow-wort is reported from Maine to Minnesota to Nebraska and in California.
 Extensive infestations are in New England.
-In Minnesota, there are only two known infestations that are in the Twin Cities area and both infestations are being controlled.
+In Minnesota, there are small infestations in several counties.

 Black swallow-wort overtakes and suppresses other vegetation, reducing species diversity and wildlife habitat.
 Infestations can eventually cover several acres of land and the tangled vines form impenetrable thickets.
 Reduced effectiveness of electric fences around pastures has been observed in areas with rampant swallow-wort vine growth in Rhode Island.
 Swallow-wort is problematic in tree plantations and no-till corn and soybean fields in New York.
 Often, the vines are not noticed until they are well-established and difficult to control.

 As a member of the milkweed family, there has been concern that black swallow-wort could have a negative impact on monarch butterflies.
 Monarch caterpillars feed on other milkweed species and most do not survive on black swallow-wort.
 Female monarchs will lay their eggs on black swallow-wort, but they have a strong preference for common milkweed.
 However, black swallow-wort can displace common milkweed and reduce habitat for monarchs.